indieweb/wordpress-indieweb/readme.txt

 * Remove Hum URL Shortener in attempt to narrow focus
 * Bridgy Publish plugin to assist people in Publish.
 * Remove Webactions in attempt to narrow focus
+* Remove Indieweb Press This as not distributed through wordpress repo
+* Switch plugin installer from TGM to simpler https://github.com/dcooney/wordpress-plugin-installer

 = 3.0.6 =